Account Reconciliation Standards and Quality Control Reviews

 Applying advanced technology solutions to overly complicated and non-standard processes makes implementation more difficult, reduces the benefit, and complicates process improvement efforts by requiring modifications that require carefully coordinated changes in procedures and technology.
-While there is almost always more that can be improved upon, having a base level of stability and standardization, with accurate analysis work steps and control points, is a clear prerequisite to any automation project, and particularly for the account reconciliation process.
-In addition, once new tools are in place, a careful assessment of how quality control reviews are performed in the new environment (both real-time and after-the-fact) must be completed.
+While there is almost always more that can be improved upon, having a base level of stability and standardization, with accurate analysis work steps and control points, is a clear prerequisite to any automation project, particularly for the account reconciliation process.
+In addition, once new tools are in place, a careful assessment of how quality control reviews are performed in the new environment (both in real-time and after the fact) must be completed.

 iPollingTM Results Review

 Recently, Peeriosity’s iPollingTM was used by two member companies to better understand related issues and opportunities.
 The first poll from a global technology company explored whether or not companies have a standard structure/format for the preparation of General Ledger account reconciliations and, if they do, their level of satisfaction with the structure/format that is in place.
-The member company had approved a plan, but had not yet implemented, so the intent of the poll was to identify companies with experience, where that experience could be directly leveraged.
+The member company had approved a plan but had not yet implemented it, so the intent of the poll was to identify companies with experience, where that experience could be directly leveraged.

 The iPollingTM results indicated that 84% of member companies have a standard structure/format in place, with 38% of all companies very satisfied, 27% satisfied, and 19% indicating that while they have implemented, their process is in need of improvement.
-Of the remaining 16% of the surveyed companies, 12% have approved this idea, but have not yet implemented.
+Of the remaining 16% of the surveyed companies, 12% have approved this idea, but have not yet implemented it.